 After my years years at the Inn I can make a variety of sweet and savory items half asleep.
 What’s for breakfast this morning?
 What scent is wafting down the halls to drive my neighbors crazy?
 Parmesan muffins.
 Umami… savory… cheesy… slightly salty.

 Among my most popular recipes from my years at the Dragonfly Inn.
 It’s been a while, wonder if I’ve lost my touch?

-Getting used to a new kitchen in Ottawa; burnt my arm on the oven and there’s flour on the floor… Chez Gypsy is now officially ‘home’.
+Getting used to a new kitchen; burnt my arm on the oven and there’s flour on the floor… Chez Gypsy is now officially ‘home’.
 This is not my first baking extravaganza in this kitchen.
 First was an apple pie this past weekend.
 Not quite a ‘disaster’ but certainly nothing I could proudly trot down the hall as a first offering.